 Sri Lanka has over 98% coverage of domestic electricity supply.
 53% of total primary energy supply is accounted for by renewable sources.
 Rising dependency on imports and cost of energy can be viewed as challenges.

-Sri Lanka has tremendous potential for tourism due to its geographical location and the countless attractions within a relatively small area.
+Sri Lanka has tremendous potential for tourism thanks to its geographical location and the countless attractions within a relatively small area.
 Annual tourist arrivals have increased significantly during the last ten years.
 A transformation in the tourism strategy is needed for its sustainability.

 Sri Lanka is one of the world’s 35 biodiversity hotspots.
 However, a considerable number of species are threatened species.
 Deforestation has become and challenge due to increased demand for land.
 Solutions have been identifies in the National Biodiversity Strategic Action Plan.